 Where to stay in Berlin with family

 At the top of the article, we suggested some accommodation choices for your holiday in Berlin with the kids.
-If you are looking for a wider variety of choices for your family stay in Berlin, please find below an interactive map from Booking.com for you to find your perfect stay for your Berlin vacation with kids.
+If you are looking for a wider variety of choices for your family stay in Berlin, please find below an interactive map from Booking.com to find your perfect stay for your Berlin vacation with kids.

-For more amazing ideas on where to holiday in Germany click through to our Germany Destination Guide page for more brilliant inspiration for family travel.
+For more amazing ideas on where to holiday in Germany, click through to our Germany Destination Guide page for more brilliant inspiration for family travel.

 More travel inspiration for your Germany trip